-Begin by viewing the recommended videos for an introduction to key ethics topics that commonly emerge in professionals’ careers, such as making ethical decisions based on the role we’re playing at work.
-To dig deeper, watch the Being Your Best Self series to learn the four components of ethical action.
-To help strengthen your ethical decision-making skills, watch the additional videos about behavioral ethics biases that can often lead to making poor choices.
+Begin by viewing the “Start Here” videos.
+They introduce key topics that commonly emerge in our careers, such as making ethical decisions based on the role we’re playing at work.
+The four-part video, Being Your Best Self, describes the four components of ethical decision-making and action.
+To help strengthen ethical decision-making skills, watch the behavioral ethics videos in the “Additional Videos” section to learn about the psychological biases that can often lead to making poor choices.

-Read the case studies for examples of professionals facing tough ethical decisions or ethically questionable situations in their careers in teaching, science, politics, and social services.
-To go further, answer the case study discussion questions and sketch the ethical decision-making process outlined in the case.
-The case studies can start your class discussion on ethics.
+The case studies offer examples of professionals facing tough ethical decisions or ethically questionable situations in their careers in teaching, science, politics, and social services.
+Cases are an effective way to introduce ethics topics, and for people to learn how to spot ethical issues.